Jesus teaches us about the God of Second Chances, and with every new day, and new year, we face fresh opportunities to turn back again to God.

 When we come to the knowledge of God's will for our lives - that we should love God with all our heart, mind, strength and soul, and love and serve others just as we love and serve ourselves - we have embraced a new beginning, and undergo a New Birth.
 We are saved from sin.

 Mere knowledge, however, is not enough.
 Mere verbal or mental assent is not enough.
 Emotional fervor and good feelings about God are not enough.
-God, our Creator, calls us to act, and do, and become better, more Spiritually complete people who reflect that which God created for us to become.
+God, our Creator, calls us to act, and do, and become better, more Spiritually complete people who reflect the people that He created us to become.

 Repentance of our past sins and shortcomings gives us a clean slate - we indeed become "white as Snow" when we first ask for forgiveness and repent.
 But then we must commit to strive to keep ourselves clean and unspotted from a world that has not yet embraced the love and purity of God's path.